About the course…

-Learn about the core concepts of biology and about the impact of biological research and how it links to everyday life.
-You will learn to apply your knowledge, investigate and solve problems in a range of contexts.
+A Level Biology will give you an exciting insight into the contemporary world of biology.
+You will learn how to apply your knowledge, investigate and solve problems in a range of contexts.

 Based in our spacious, modern laboratories, the course covers a range of engaging topics.
 This includes, cloning and biotechnology, biodiversity, ecosystems, exchange and transport in animals and plants, cell structure, homoeostasis, biomolecules, populations and sustainability, the nervous system and disease pathogenesis.

 - Each year, students interested in a career in medicine and health care take part in the James Paget University Hospital Senior Healthcare Academy in order to gain hands-on experience.

 - You will have the opportunity to complete environmental field work at Carlton Marshes Nature Reserve in the summer of Year 12.

 - You will hear from guest speakers about current biological issues and attend university workshops.
 Enrichment sessions are run by CEFAS personnel on marine biology and the UEA on cutting-edge genetic techniques.

 A Level Biology is an excellent base for a healthcare-related university degree, such as medicine, veterinary and dentistry courses, as well as the biological science, biochemistry, marine biology and environmental science.